Equity, Diversity and Inclusion

 Supporting the important work of Esperance in increasing awareness and understanding of gender-related barriers, supporting people who experience gender-based discrimination, and facilitating conversations that lead to positive change

-Taking a highly visible public and policy stand against the practice of black face in morris dancing
+Taking a highly visible public and policy stand against the denounced practice of face painting (‘blackface’) in morris dancing

 Holding a series of meetings of a working group which included staff and Trustees on all issues of equality, diversity and inclusion – in relation to our organisation, our venue, and also the wider folk sector